How are parents involved in the school? How can I get involved?

 At Ashbrook Junior School, we believe that the involvement of parents/carers is vital to your child’s learning.
-More information about this approach and how to get more involved can be found in the ‘Working with Parents’ policy (available on the Policies section of the website).

 Parents/carers of children with Special Educational Needs or Disabilities will be invited to other meetings to review their progress towards targets on their Inclusion Passports.
 This forms part of a cycle of assessment and action known as the ‘Assess-Plan-Do-Review’ Cycle.
 Assessments are made regularly.
 These can be formalised assessment tasks or activities, or records of observations.
 As a result of these assessments, plans are made which are normally recorded as part of the child’s Inclusion Passport.
 At this time, parents/ carers views and those of the child form the basis of the provision made to support the child in moving forward with particular areas of difficulty.
 Once particular interventions have taken place, progress is reviewed and new targets are set.
 Inclusion Passports are reviewed with parents/ carers and children at least three times per year.

 Throughout the year, there are many opportunities to come into school, including: enterprise mornings and events; Christmas Crafts morning; performances and concerts and many more.
 These events are published in advance on the school newsletter.

 Our school SENDCO offers 'drop in' sessions regularly and the details of these are given on Class Dojo.
 Any parents/carers are welcome to attend.